mikke89/RmlUiDoc/pages/cpp_manual/input.md

 next: interfaces
 ---

-RmlUi does not read user input, but requires the application to feed its contexts with input events.
+RmlUi does not read user input directly, instead, it requires the application to feed its contexts with input events.
 Each context will process the input it is provided with and dispatch events as appropriate.

 ### Key modifiers